wiredtiger/wiredtiger/test/cppsuite/README.md

 All the components and their implementation can be found in the [component](https://github.com/wiredtiger/wiredtiger/tree/develop/test/cppsuite/src/component) folder.

 # Test configuration file
-A test configuration is a text file that is associated with a test and which defines the workload.
-The test configuration file contains top-level settings such as the test duration or cache size and component level settings that define their behaviour.
+A test configuration is a text file that is associated with a test and defines the workload.
+The test configuration file contains top-level settings such as the test duration or cache size and component level settings that define their behavior.
 The format is the following:

 ```cpp
 # Top level settings